HypertextAssassin0273/ModernSnakesAndLadders-PF_Project/README.md

 It takes time in seconds as parameter and then converts it to standard time format (i.e 1 hour 20 mins 4 secs).
 Also, it makes sure to display in correct format sequence, means if any variable (i.e. hour/mins/sec) is 0, then it display the time without that variable.\
 \
 **main_game():**\
-It is the Main function in which all In-game procedures are carried out.
+It is the function in which all In-game procedures are carried out.
 Like, when the game starts, the flow of program is transferred to this function.
 It basically controls all In-game elements (i.e. snakes, ladders, player turns & positions, cursor pointer on game board, game modes, dice settings, limits, win menu, etc).
 Also, it is responsible for In-game time taken calculations.\
 \
 **locate_menu_pointer():**\
 It basically holds the working of Cursor pointer in New Game & Hidden File Settings Menu.\